FineUploader/react-fine-uploader/README.md

 ### Installing

-0.1.0 is the first version of react-fine-uploader published on npm.
 Two dependencies that you will need to install yourself: an A+/Promise spec compliant polyfill (for IE11) and React (which is a peer dependency).
 Simply `npm install react-fine-uploader` and see the documentation for your specific integration instructions (based on your needs).
+You will also need to install [Fine Uploader](https://github.com/FineUploader/fine-uploader) as well, which is also [available on npm](https://www.npmjs.com/package/fine-uploader).

 ### High-level Components